GabrieleRisso/SMSgpt/README.md

 # How to use

+#### There are two modes: real world use and chat with yourself

+## chat with yourself :

-Start script in bash terminal: ./sms.sh
+Start script in bash terminal: ./smsgpt.sh

 On the phone, to test it, go to message SMS app and text yourself with a question.